jaycen9887/JiraAttachmentUploader/README.md

 	7.Edit the ruby script you intend to use

-	8.Paste the copied token from step 6 into the $password field
+	8.Paste the copied token from step 6 into the $api_token field
 ```

 ### For the Single File upload script